Team Filthy: Major League Wrestling (2017–2021)

-As the feud between Lawlor and Low Ki heated up, Low Ki, along with fellow Promociones Dorado members, Ricky Martinez and El Hijo de L.A.
-Park, attacked a recently returned Fred Yehi and new Team Filthy member, Ariel Dominguez.
+As the feud between Lawlor and Low Ki heated up, Promociones Dorado attacked a recently returned Fred Yehi and new Team Filthy member, Ariel Dominguez.
 Lawlor would avenge his betrayal at the hands of Gotch, defeating him in a No Holds Bard Match.
 After the match, Lawlor reiterated his challenge to Low Ki for the MLW Championship.
-Yehi would go on to unsuccessfully challenge Low Ki for the MLW Championship as Lawlor would stay one step ahead of Promociones Dorado and Sami Callihan.
-Sometime after his match with Ricky Martinez, Fred Yehi would leave MLW and be quietly removed from Team Filthy.
+Fred Yehi would leave MLW and be quietly removed from Team Filthy, Sometime after his match with Ricky Martinez.
 Lawlor would finally defeat Low Ki for the MLW World Heavyweight Championship.
 While Team Filthy would still exist at this point, Lawlor would spend the first half of 2019 defending the MLW Championship and feuding with Gotch's new stable, Contra Unit.
 Dominguez would be the only other active member of Team Filthy until he left MLW after his match with Dominic Garrini.

 Lawlor would go on to lose the MLW Championship to Contra's Jacob Fatu at Kings of Colosseum.
 Aligning himself with Low Ki and Marshall and Ross Von Erich, Lawlor would defeat Contra at War Chamber.
 Lawlor became irate at the Von Erichs feeling that the attention they received superseded his feud with Contra and his opportunity to regain the MLW Championship.
-On the 2019 MLW Thanksgiving special, Lawler attacked Ross Von Erich with a chair costing him the World title match with Jacob Fatu and reverting into a villain.
-Lawlor also attacked Marshall Von Erich with a pipe a week prior, injuring his leg.
-With Lawyer's true colors exposed, his feud with the Von Erichs began.
-He also stated that he was thinking about reforming Team Filthy, which was dormant during Lawlor's championship reign and seemingly ceased when Dominguez left MLW.
+In November 2019, Lawlor reverted into a villain, attacking Marshall and Ross, costing the latter his World title match with Jacob Fatu.
+With Lawler's true colors exposed, his feud with the Von Erichs began.
+He also stated that he was thinking about reforming the dormant Team Filthy.